 ELMED is an energy bridge between Italy and Tunisia that will link the two vast electricity systems of Europe and North Africa.
 The result of synergies and cooperation between Terna and STEG, the companies managing the electricity grids of the two countries, ELMED will be the first direct current connection between both continents.
 The bi-directional power exchange will bring important benefits for electricity and the environment.
 The power line will run from the electrical substation at Partanna (Sicily) to the substation at Mlaabi on the Tunisian peninsula of Capo Bon, for a total length of 220 km (200 of which is undersea cable).
 It will have a capacity of 600 MW and a maximum depth of approximately 800 m, along the Strait of Sicily.
 The project has seen an unprecedented effort in terms of planning and coordination between the electricity operators, authorities, banks and local communities.
 The objective of ELMED is to deliver a safer, more sustainable and more resilient supply of power while increasing the exchange of electricity generated from renewable sources which are driving the investment in clean generation systems.
+600 MW CAPACITY 500 kV VOLTAGE 220 km LENGHT 800 m DEPTH The electricity cables will run from the converter substations in Partanna (Trapani) and Mlaabi (Menzel Temime) and will be built according to the latest technical and technology standards, in full consideration of the environment and the area, with architectural design and colour schemes designed to be blend in with the landscape.
+Accurate marine and environmental studies have been carried out to define the best route for the cables to protect the seabed and ecosystems.
+Sustainability and consideration for the land are key aspects of this project.THE PROJECT

 Technical details